 “(iv) Whether a funding source has been identified for the expenditure.

-“(B) The spending proposal required by paragraph (2)(D) of this subsection shall also include:
+“(B) The spending proposal required by paragraph (2)(D) of this subsection also shall include:

 “(i) Costs for recommendations identified pursuant to paragraph (2)(B) and (C) of this subsection; and

-“(ii) A separate list of unfunded agency costs identified in the spending proposal, including the number of unfunded FTEs, by agency and the FTEs anticipated responsibilities.
+“(ii) A separate list of unfunded agency costs identified in the spending proposal, including the number of unfunded FTEs, by agency and the FTEs’ anticipated responsibilities.

 “(4) At least 2 months before transmitting the Plan to the Council, the Task Force shall make a draft version of the Plan available to the Mayor, the Council, and the public.
 The Task Force shall accept public comments on the report for at least 4 weeks following the Plan being made public.